GreshamLab/cnvflow/README.md

 For analysis of one to two flow datasets, see `vignette_SimpleFlow.nb.html` and `.Rmd`
 For flow data over a timecourse, see `vignette_TimecourseFlow.nb.html` and `.Rmd`
-See workflow.R for the most up to date edits to the code.
-Note that is the working code and may be messy.
+See `workflow.R` for the most up-to-date edits to the code.
+Note that is the work-in-progress code and may be messy and subject to change.
 It builds on the script, `CytoExploreR_Cytek_code.R`
 The oldest version of the code is CytoExploreR_Cytek_code.R